Repo9ner/Unemployment-analysis/README.md

-# InternPedia Data Science Internship Project
+# Data Science Internship Project

-Welcome to the InternPedia Data Science Internship Project repository!
+Welcome to the Data Science Internship Project repository!
 This project aims to analyze unemployment data and derive insights using Python.

 ## Overview